nboogie3000/task-stranding/README.md

 ---

 ## Usage as a Game Overlay
+1. Open `https://yourusername.github.io/bridges-terminal/` from within the In-Game Steam Web Browser, when you hit Shift+Tab
+2. Switch between the 2 different HUD modes in the lower right depending on if you prefer a more minimal UI, or want to see the full HUD
+3. Adjust the window size of the browser to your liking

+Alternatively:
 1. Open the GitHub Pages URL in a browser window
 2. Resize the window to a thin panel on one side
 3. On Windows: use **PowerToys** (`Win + Ctrl + T`) to pin "Always on Top"